Océane Dodin: 2018–21: Struggles with form, return to top 100

 In early February 2020, as a qualifier, Dodin advanced to the quarterfinals of the Premier St. Petersburg Trophy where she defeated Viktória Kužmová and former top-10 player Johanna Konta in the first two rounds.
 In her quarterfinal match against Elena Rybakina, Dodin won the first set and had match points but then lost the following two sets.
-She then won the title at the $25K Mâcon tournament.
+She then won the title at the $25k Mâcon tournament.
 The following week, she reached the quarterfinal of the Lyon Open where she lost to No. 5, Sofia Kenin.
-She then started to struggle, reaching only first rounds of tournaments such as Premier 5 Cincinnati Open and US Open as a Grand Slam tournament.
-After winning the $25K Reims tournament in late October, she came to Linz where she advanced to the quarterfinals as a qualifier.
-There, she lost to Aryna Sabalenka, after being forced to retire during the second set.
+She then started to struggle, reaching only first rounds of tournaments such as the Premier 5 Cincinnati Open and the US Open.
+After winning the $25k tournament at Reims in late October, she came to Linz as a qualifier and advanced to the quarterfinals.
+There, she lost to Aryna Sabalenka, being forced to retire during the second set.
 After these results, she ultimately finished 2020 ranked No. 107.

 Dodin struggled with form during the 2021 season.
 Her first WTA Tour-level win was in May at the Serbia Open where she defeated Kristýna Plíšková in the first round.
 In the following round, she lost to Nadia Podoroska.
 She then had two first-round losses at Strasbourg and the French Open.
 Her grass-court season started with playing at the Nottingham Open, where she beat former top-10 player, CoCo Vandeweghe, in the first round.
 At Wimbledon, she failed in the last stage of qualifying.
-In late July, she advanced to the semifinals of the Palermo Open but lost her semifinal match to Elena-Gabriela Ruse in three sets.
+In late July, she advanced to the semifinals of the Palermo Ladies Open but lost her semifinal match to Elena-Gabriela Ruse in three sets.
 She followed this up with her first win at the WTA 1000 Canadian Open, defeating Karolína Muchová in the first round.
 In September, despite having not qualified for the main draw of the US Open, Dodin made her return to the top 100.
-Her last WTA Tour-level win was at the Luxembourg Open, where she beat Anastasia Zakharova.
+Her last tour-level win was at the Luxembourg Open, where she beat Anastasia Zakharova.
 Her last tournament of the year was the WTA 500 Ostrava Open where she lost to Magda Linette in the opening round.
 She finished the season ranked No. 101.